rabbitmq/rabbitmq-website/site/production-checklist.md

 RabbitMQ and all applications run on a trusted network or isolated using technologies such as VMware NSX.

-While RabbitMQ tries to offer a secure TLS configuration by default (for example, SSLv3 is deactivated), we recommend evaluating TLS configuration (versions cipher suites and so on) using tools such as [testssl.sh](https://testssl.sh/).
+While RabbitMQ tries to offer a reasonably secure TLS configuration by default, it is highly recommended evaluating
+TLS configuration (versions cipher suites and so on) using tools such as [testssl.sh](https://testssl.sh/).
 Please refer to the [TLS guide](ssl.html) to learn more.